gracewu42/survey_design/Survey design check list.md

    > - readability & meaning: legible, easy to read in computer screen; color meaning, infer meaning, contrast issue
    > - contrast between font and background should be strong so that fonts jumps out

-   - serif (like Times New Roman)vs san serif (like Arial): use san serif
+   - serif (like Times New Roman; has more detail)vs san serif (like Arial): use san serif fonts that are common
-     - Arial: font preference
+     - Arial: font preference for most people
      - Tahoma: read fast
    - use black font on light color (white) background, use light blue if needs coloring
+   - color fucks up contrast and it communicates meaning: red means passion/anger; yellow can mean warm/sick; blue tends to mean depress/down
    - patterned background not recommended because it distracts people and slow them down

 2. header, footer, &  respondent region

    - title in the header
    - contact information in the footer
-   - questionnaire stays in the middle, within the respondent region, don't deviate from it
+   - questionnaire stays in the middle (the respondent region), don't deviate from it
    - header, footer, and respondent region should be consistent across the questionnaire

 3. page layout & alignment

    > Real-world eye-tracker shows:
    >
-   > - upper left proportion is where their eyes start, stay longest, and linger longest
+   > - the upper left proportion is where the eyes start, stay longest, and linger longest
-   > - bottom right is the least visible part
+   > - the bottom right is the least visible part
    > - banner blindness: respondents don't look at the banner again / ignore the banner once start

    - Left line your question; align on top left